sarah-antillia/Image-Segmentation-CDD-CESM-Mammogram/README.md

 3.2 Create Malignant image and mask dataset
 </h3>
-By using Python script <a href="./projects/Mammogram/generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>, we have created <b>CDD-CESM-master</b> dataset from the original image jpg files and mask data files in the <b>CDD-CESM</b> folder.<br>
+By using Python script <a href="./projects/Mammogram/generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>, we have created <b>Malignant CDD-CESM-master</b> dataset from the original image jpg files and mask data files in the <b>CDD-CESM</b> folder.<br>
 The script performs the following image processings.<br>
 <pre>